ProjectsWithRed/nanoleaf/README.md

 - [LED strip](https://www.amazon.co.uk/dp/B01CNL6K52?ref_=cm_sw_r_cp_ud_dp_SHH2S3GJH9TY1MC4NM73), the specific one used in this project is the `WS2811` LED strip.
 - 1000μF capacitor, across the LED strip.
 - [A4 3mm matte opal acrylic sheets](https://plasticonline.co.uk/opal-frost-cast-acrylic-sheet.html) (x7), used to get the glowing effect.
 I recommend getting extra A4 sheets just in case something bad happens...
+    - Refer to [Acrylic sheet shape](#Acrylic-sheet-shape) to see what shape you need to cut from the acrylic sheets.
 - [DHT11](https://www.amazon.co.uk/dp/B06Y99X3NS?ref_=cm_sw_r_cp_ud_dp_4AR4MJQ16QP2X09JY0WM)(optional), used to get the temperature and humidity when using the 4-digit display.
 - [Power switch](https://www.amazon.co.uk/dp/B01N2U8PK0?ref_=cm_sw_r_cp_ud_dp_JB40B1WS9YM9YZVZ7MQK), to turn on and off.
 - M2 bolts, to attach the lid to the main housing part.
 They can be from 8mm to 12mm long.